Dadido3/D3surveyor/README.md

 ## Useful information

-- Keep the `Angle of view` parameter of cameras locked, because if the software can't find a good matching solution it will find the trivial solution.
+- Keep the `Horizontal angle of view` parameter of cameras locked, because if the software can't find a good matching solution it will find the trivial solution.
   That is all cameras floating into infinity while the the angle of view approaches 0.
-  Once there is a good solution, you can unlock it to let the optimizer find a better `Angle of view`.
+  Once there is a good solution, you can unlock it to let the optimizer find a better `Horizontal angle of view`.
 - If you already have a good network of points and want to add an additional photo, you only need to add 3 point mappings (flags) to let the optimizer find the photo's origin and orientation.
   Once the photo is correctly aligned in the 3D space, the software will show suggested point mappings that can be confirmed by double clicking on them.